+The USC postgraduate psychology programs are committed to maintaining the primacy of public safety in the delivery of the program within the education and placement environments.
 This subject employs a skills-training approach to extend your previous learning in counselling psychology, with an emphasis on strengthening effective psychotherapy skills, and a focus on the development of an effective working alliance with patients.
 You are also introduced to the importance of cultural factors within a biopsychosocial model, the need to develop cultural sensitivity and awareness and skills for delivering effective transcultural therapy, with a special focus on working with indigenous Australians and refugees.
 Ethical issues will be addressed as they arise.

 - Semester of offer: *

-- USC Thompson Institute: Semester 1
+- Thompson Institute: Semester 2

 - Student contribution band:

 - Class Timetable:

 - View class timetables for this course

 * Semester of offer is subject to change.